Dysrhythmic/Watchtower/README.md

     - Keeps only first 2 lines of each entrpost
   - Sends to Discord webhook URL in `.env` as `DISCORD_WEBHOOK_ALERTS`
 - Telegram destination: Monitors Telegram channel `@CTIUpdates`
-  - Only forwards messages containing `breach` in their content or attachments
+  - Forwards messages containing `breach` or other keywords specified in the `kw-work.json` file in their content or attachments
   - Trims 1 line from the beginning of each message
   - Sends to Telegram channel ID stored in `.env` as `TELEGRAM_BACKUP_CHANNEL` (e.g., `@my_backup_channel` or `-1003291374656`)